How Long Does an Insurance Claim Take?

 In the event you need to file a claim, take these prudent steps to protect yourself:

 • Gather your evidence.
-Make sure to take photos of your vehicle and head to a physician for a physical evaluation if you were injured.
-This evidence will help insure no one tries to distort the facts of the incident.
+Make sure to take photos of your vehicle, any injuries, and the scene of the accident.
+Head to a physician for a physical evaluation if you were injured.
+This evidence will help ensure no one tries to distort the facts of the incident.

 • Know the time limit.
 Different states and policies have different deadlines for filing a claim after an accident or incident.
 Know yours and make sure you file before the deadline.